Westbound on a dogsled

 Travel along magnificent lakeside and woodland trails in the scenic Pontiac.
 Escapade Eskimo offers visitors a memorable dogsledding experience.
 Why not round off the activity with a relaxing soak in the indoor hot tub?
 Several packages available.

 Mansfield-et-Pontefract (Québec) J0X 1R0

-The Marchand Covered Bridge, the longest covered bridge in Quebec, was built in 1898 by Augustus Brown of Beachburg.
-It replaced two older bridges spanning the Coulonge River and linking the lumberjacks' camp to the village of Fort Coulonge.
-Built entirely of pine and held up by six wooden pillars, this "one-way" bridge was covered so that it wouldn't rot.
-Currently undergoing renovations, the bridge adds charm to the picturesque Coulonge River.
+The Marchand covered bridge, the longest covered bridge still in use in Quebec, was built in 1898 by Augustus Brown of Beachburg.
+The 153-metre structure replaced two older bridges spanning the Coulonge River and linking the lumber camp on one shore to the village of Fort Coulonge on the other.
+Built entirely of pine and held up by six wooden pillars, the one-way bridge was covered so that it wouldn’t rot.
+Currently undergoing restoration, the bridge adds charm to the picturesque Coulonge River.